 Uncertain times are upon us, around the world, as we globally respond to the coronavirus (COVID-19) that is affecting us all on some level.
 Many members of our bladder cancer community are directing questions our way about how the this virus might affect their health and treatments.
 We will be answering many of these questions after consulting with the members of our Medical Advisory Boards.
 Please keep in mind that circumstances around this issue vary from region to region, and are changing by the hour, so some information may be rather general in nature.
+Some provinces may have their own guidelines.
 You may also wish to check out the Bladder Cancer Advocacy Network’s (BCAN) FAQ page here for further questions and answers.

 As always, all of us here at BCC wish to support our community as best we can, but it’s important to emphasize that BCC staff are not medical professionals.
 It’s important to first turn to your medical team for advice, when possible.